 Bruno Koschmider was an ex-military brute of a man who, with seemingly little interest in music, pushed the Beatles to their very limits and beyond.
-The club owner demanded that if The Beatles wanted to keep their residency, they were required to perform for clients all night long, and sometimes, that meant from 7 PM until 7 AM the next day.
+The club owner demanded that if The Beatles wanted to keep their residency, they were required to perform for clients all night long, and sometimes, that meant from 7 PM until 7 AM.

 To get through these grueling hours, The Beatles would take Preludin, a stimulant.

 As George Harrison so eloquently put the experience, “We were frothing at the mouth.”

 While, as Bruno Koschmider said about the experience, “Mach Schau (Make a show)“.

 Stop #3 – The Kaiserkeller (Grosse Freiheit 36)

 The Beatles performed at the Indra Club for forty nights until it closed mid-October due to noise complaints.
 From there, the band moved to the slightly larger Kaiserkeller.